bigsmoke/pg_cmd_queue/README.md

 * Helpers for setting up partitioning for table-based queues, to easily get rid of table bloat.
+* Allow per-queue configuration of effective user and group to run *nix commands as?
+Or should we “just” shelve off this functionality to `sudo` and the likes?
+* `http_queue_cmd_template` support using `libcurl` would be f-ing awesome.
 * `pg_cron`'s `cron` schema compatibility, so that you can use `pg_cron` without using `pg_cron`. 😉
+* pgAgent schema compatibility, so that you can set up pgAgent jobs (in pgAdmin, for example) without having to run pgAgent.

 ## Features that will _not_ be part of `pg_cmd_queue`

 * There will be no logging in `pg_cmd_queue`.
-How to handle successes and failures is up to triggers on the `queue_cmd_class` tables or views which will be updated by the `pg_cmd_queue_runner` daemon after running a command.
+How to handle successes and failures is up to triggers on the `cmd_class` tables or views which will be updated by the `pg_cmd_queue_runner` daemon after running a command.

 * There will be no support for SQL callbacks, not even in `sql_queue_cmd`